IrennaLumbuun/MuscleMate/README.md

 # MuscleMate
 Ohlone Hacks 2020 Project

-## See our site on https://irennalumbuun.github.io/MuscleMate/
+## See our frontend on https://irennalumbuun.github.io/MuscleMate/
+p.s.
 Due to time constraint, we were not able to connect the python back-end to the front end.

 To run the motion detector back end:
 - clone this repository
 - navigate to MuscleMate folder on your machine